 In this era of fake news, buzzwords are one of those things you ought to take with a grain of salt.
-So when we got word of “AI Camera” or “AI Smartphone” we were naturally sceptic.
+So when you hear wind of “AI Camera” or “AI Smartphone” you get naturally sceptic.
 A healthy dose of scepticism goes a long way in helping not to fall onto a bandwagon going nowhere if you ask me.
 But by the looks of things, AI Camera is here to stay.

 Matter of fact, the technology behind AI cameras is getting finetuned to the point that at some point in the future, the brainlike algorithms that process images and light sensors will mimic the human retina.
 Real life applications could be in self-driving vehicles and drone performance to name a few.
 But for our piece, we will mostly talk about AI Cameras in smartphones.
 And before we go any further, let’s expound on the AI at the heart of the camera.

 AI in AI Camera stands for Artificial Intelligence.
 Artificial Intelligence which is basically a software is used to refer to machines exhibiting cognitive functions normally associated with human minds, such as thinking, learning and problem-solving.